fortifiedid/ena-specifications/ena-oauth2-profile.md

 The countermeasure against this attack is to always require PKCE.
 See [Section 8.4.1, PKCE - Proof Key for Code Exchange](#pkce-proof-key-for-code-exchange).
 This involves using the `code_challenge` parameter in authorization requests and the corresponding `code_verifier` parameter in token requests.

 > **Note:** This threat and its countermeasure apply only when the authorization code grant is used.

+<a name="token-theft-and-leakage"></a>
+#### 8.5.2.
+Token Theft and Leakage

+Access tokens can be stolen in several ways.
+Some of these attacks are described in \[[RFC9700](#rfc9700)\], including in Sections 4.1, 4.2, 4.3, 4.4, and 4.9.
+Access tokens may also be leaked at the resource server (see Section 4.9).

+To mitigate these types of attacks, this profile specifies the following requirements:

+- All access tokens MUST be audience-restricted as specified in [Section 6.1, Access Tokens](#access-tokens), and protected resources MUST validate this restriction in accordance with [Section 4.1, Validation of Access Tokens](#validation-of-access-tokens).

+- In deployments where any of the above threats are relevant, it is RECOMMENDED that access tokens be sender-constrained using DPoP \[[RFC9449](#rfc9449)\], or alternatively, Mutual TLS \[[RFC8705](#rfc8705)\].
+For details, see [Section 8.4.2, DPoP - Demonstrating Proof of Possession](#dpop-demonstrating-proof-of-possession) and [Section 8.4.3, Binding Access Tokens to Client Certificates using Mutual TLS](#binding-access-tokens-to-client-certificates-using-mutual-tls).

+> **Note:** This profile is intended for general-purpose use and therefore does not mandate sender-constrained access tokens.
+However, profiles targeting high-security deployments that build upon this profile may choose to require sender-constrained tokens as a mandatory feature.

 <a name="requirements-for-interoperability"></a>
 ## 9. Requirements for Interoperability